pacmac0/VAE_project/README.md

 # Running program
 Install packages in requirements.txt using pip.
 Set relevant settings in configs.py.
 Then run main.py.
 Optionally, run mnist() in MNIST.py or freyfaces() in freyfaces.py with relevant settings from configs.py.

+# Results
+Can be found in experiments/ directory